rudro12356/rudro12356/README.md

 ## Additional information
 - 🏀 I've completed my BS in Computer Science and finishing my MS in Computer Science with a focus in ML, Deep Learning and Computer Vision.
 I'm working towards upskilling myself for software development, data science and analytics.
-- 👌 Currently working as an applied ML researcher in the QBIL Lab at UTD for Dr. Baowei Fei: biomedical imaging with focus on focus on deep learning for clinical applications
+- 👌 Currently working as an applied ML researcher in the QBIL Lab at UTD for Dr. Baowei Fei: Hyperspectral imaging with focus deep learning for Digital Pathology (H&N cancer and White blood cell cancer)
 - 📫 How to reach me: rudro12356@gmail.com
 - 👍 Portfolio: https://www.rudro12356.com/
 - 😄 Pronouns: he/him/his